MultiSafepay/docs/content/integrations/plugins/magento2/faq/payment-links-in-order-confirmation-for-backend-orders.md

 `<a href="{{var order.getPayment().getAdditionalInformation('payment_link')}}">Pay now with {{var order.getPayment().getAdditionalInformation('method_title')}}</a>`
 `{{/depend}}`\
 </br>\
 The email template syntax is different for Magento 2.3.4+.
-For these versions you can add this sample code instead
+For these versions, you can add this sample code instead
 </br>
 `{{depend order.payment.additional_information.payment_link}}`
 `<a href="{{var order.payment.additional_information.payment_link}}">Pay now with {{var order.payment.additional_information.method_title}}</a>`